varund2003/News-Feed-Categorizer/README.md

 3. Start the Celery worker: `celery -A main.app worker --loglevel=info`
 4. Run the main script to fetch and process news articles: `python main.py`

-## Deliverables

-- Python code for the application
-- Documentation explaining the implemented logic and design choices
-- The resulting data in sqldump, CSV, or JSON format

-## Assessment Criteria

-This test task assesses the candidate's abilities in:

-- Building and managing complex ETL pipelines
-- Building scheduling and distributed task management infrastructure
-- Working with data sources (RSS, APIs, etc.)
-- Implementing existing machine learning models

-## Notes

-- This is a general outline of the test task.
-Candidates are encouraged to add their own creative flair and showcase problem-solving and technical skills through the implementation.
-- The task is expected to be completed within a single day.

 ---